-Private Baldwin would join the Newfoundland unit... in the field... on July 11-12.
+Private Atwill would join the Newfoundland unit...in the field...on July 11-12.

-A year prior to this juncture taking place in Belgium, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their period of training there at Ayr; as for Uriah Baldwin, he was as yet still at home awaiting enlistment and attestation, after which he still had some five weeks to wait before the call was to come to sail overseas to the United Kingdom.
+A year prior to this juncture taking place, in the early summer of 1915, the Regimental Depot in Scotland had only just been beginning to evolve: both 'E' and 'F' Companies had only then been beginning their period of training there at Ayr; as for Duncan Atwill, he was as yet still at home awaiting enlistment and attestation after which he still had some two months to wait before the call was to come to sail overseas to the United Kingdom.